Rev. Francis J. Botchway has in this publication brought together in a single volume, an

 supernatural succor in sports came later and this is discussed in chapter three.
 Chapter four is a combination of case studies based on empirical research and analyses that even

-draws into the discussions several important names such as the views of the curr
+draws into the discussions several important names such as the views of the current

 stakeholders in Ghana soccer, the particular involvement of Christian and Muslim